Rivers, Chargers roll over winless Dolphins | Devdiscourse

 Miami, outscored 133-16 in its first three games, stayed within one score until Long's 45-yard field that gave Los Angeles a 20-10 lead with 1:33 remaining in the third quarter.
 The field goal capped a 16-play, 77-yard drive that consumed 10:33.
 Ekeler's 1-yard run with 11:20 remaining in the fourth quarter increased the Chargers' lead to 27-10.
 Long kicked his third field goal, a 51-yarder, with 7:32 left.

 The Chargers led 17-10 at halftime after Rivers' 18-yard touchdown pass to Ekeler with 50 seconds remaining in the second quarter.
 Ekeler caught Rivers' screen pass near the sideline and managed to stay inbounds as he ran past Miami defenders toward the end zone.
-Josh Rosen, in his second start at quarterback, completed 17 of 24 passes for 180 yards and one touchdown for Miami (0-4).
+Josh Rosen, in his second start at quarterback, completed 17 of 24 passes for 180 yards and one touchdown, plus an interception, for Miami (0-4).

 Rosen's 34-yard touchdown pass to DeVante Parker in the first quarter gave the Dolphins their first lead of the season, 7-3.
 Rosen found an open Parker on the right flank for his first touchdown pass with the Dolphins.
 The lead was short lived, however, as the Chargers moved 75 yards on their next possession, culminated by Rivers' 13-yard touchdown pass to Pope.